Murders of P. Jayaraj and J. Bennix: Reaction on social media

 Celebrities, politicians, and several notable people used social media to reveal the details of the attack and condemn the police action.
 Within three days of the deaths hundreds of thousands of tweets were sent out using the hashtag "#JusticeforJayarajandBennix", which was among the top Twitter topics trending in India on 26 June 2020 and among the top 30 trending globally.
 Celebrities, including Ravichandran Ashwin, Shikhar Dhawan, Suchitra, Siddharth, Khushbu, Jayam Ravi, Karthik Subbaraj, D. Imman, Suriya used the hashtag.
 Jignesh Mevani, a social activist and lawyer from Gujarat in western India, wrote on Twitter that "The George Floyd of India are far too many".
 Film director Hari issued a statement condemning police brutality and expressing regret for glorifying policemen in five of his films.

 Government response

 Kanimozhi, Member of Parliament, Lok Sabha for the Thoothukudi Constituency said the incident was a collective failure of police and other officials and a gross violation of human rights.
-On 28 June, The Tamil Nadu Chief Minister Edappadi K Palaniswami directed that the inquest into the deaths be handed over to the CBI.
+On 24 June 2020, Edappadi K. Palaniswami issued a public statement stating that Jayaraj and his son Bennix had died due to illness.
+On 25 June 2020, Palaniswami announced a solatium of ₹10 lakh each to their family and stated that a government job would be provided to one family member of the deceased.
+On 28 June, Tamil Nadu Chief Minister Palaniswami directed that the inquest into the deaths be handed over to the CBI.